MarketingPipeline/Python-Selenium-Action/README.md

 - Use this
 [template](https://github.com/MarketingPipeline/Python-Selenium-Action/generate)

+- Run the action "Run Selenium On GitHub Action" which will print GitHub site title.

 - Make changes as needed to the Python script <code>Selenium-Template.py</code>.

 - Delete the demo folder, and <code>demo.yaml</code> action

 - If you change the name Selenium-Template.py - reflect the changes in your GitHub Action <code>yaml</code> file.

 <br>